 Whilst there was no 24/7 service, Freetrade plus customers can get help between 6am and Midnight, Monday to Friday which is a pretty good offering in addition to the priority customer service.

 Freetrade is a great platform for the millennial investor who may not have much experience of investing but would like to dip their toes in the London Stock Exchange and New York Stock Exchange markets with a really easy to use app.
 Their stocks and shares ISA offers a great UK tax saving tool and once you have linked your bank account, you will be investing, depositing and withdrawing at the click of a button.

-Whilst Freetrade is an easy way for a novice investor to start buying shares and ETFs, it’s important to note that they don’t offer investment advice and any research is very limited.
+Whilst Freetrade is an easy way for a novice investor to start buying shares and ETFs, it’s important to note that they don’t offer investment advice and any research is very limited and therefore it is up to the investor to research independently or seek independent advice.
 Experienced investors may find the trades available a bit limiting compared to other investment platforms.

 All contact with Freetrade is done using the Live Chat function from within the Freetrade app.